On next to soft corrections to Drell-Yan and Higgs Boson productions: Physical Evolution Kernel

-Using the second order results for DIS, semi-inclusive $e^+ e^-$ annihilation and DY, a striking observation was made by Moch and Vogt in \cite{Moch:2009hr} (and \cite{deFlorian:2014vta,Das:2020adl}, for an earlier work along this direction see \cite{Grunberg:2009yi}) on the physical evolution kernels namely the enhancement of a single-logarithms at large $z$ to all order in $1-z$.
-It was found that if we assume that it will hold true at every order in $a_s$, the structure of corresponding leading $\log(1-z)$ terms in the kernel can be constrained.
-This allowed them to predict certain next to SV logarithms at higher orders in $a_s$.
-Using our $N$ space results, we present here our findings on the structure of leading logarithms in the physical evolution kernel.
-When the cross sections involve convolutions, it is convenient to work in Mellin space.
-We define the Mellin moment of hadronic cross section $\sigma(q^2,\tau)$ as:
+{In the past, in \cite{Grunberg:2009yi}, the scheme invariant approach through physical evolution equation was explored to understand the structure of NSV terms for the coefficient functions of DIS cross section.
+The physical evolution kernel that controls the evolution of the physical obervables with respect to external scale $q^2$ is invariant under scheme transformations with respect to renormalisation and factorisation.
+This property can be exploited to understand certain universal structure of perturbative predictions.
+By suitably modifying physical evolution kernel (PEK) \cite{Grunberg:2009yi} with the help of scales in the strong coupling constant and using the renormalisation group invariance, predictions at second and third orders for the CFs of DIS structure functions were made, given the known lower order results for CFs.
+Even though, the predictions did not agree for some of the color factors, it was found that they were very close to the known results.} Using the second order results for DIS, semi-inclusive $e^+ e^-$ annihilation and DY, a striking observation was made by Moch and Vogt in \cite{Moch:2009hr} (and \cite{deFlorian:2014vta,Das:2020adl}) on the PEK namely the enhancement of a single-logarithms at large $z$ to all order in $1-z$.
+It was found that if one conjectures that it will hold true at every order in $a_s$, the structure of corresponding leading $\ln(1-z)$ terms in the kernel can be constrained.
+This allowed them to predict certain next to SV logarithms at higher orders in $a_s$ which are in agreement with the known results up to third order.

+Motivated by this approach, we use our formulation that describes next to SV logarithms both in $z$ and $N$ spaces to study the structure of physical evolution equation and present our findings on the structure of leading logarithms in the PEK.
+For convenience we work in Mellin space.
+The Mellin moment of hadronic cross section $\sigma(q^2,\tau)$ is given by

-The hadronic observable $\sigma(q^2,\tau)$ is renormalisation scheme (RS) independent namely it does not depend on the scheme in which $\Delta_{ab}$ and $f_c$ are defined.
+The hadronic observable $\sigma(q^2,\tau)$ is renormalisation scheme (RS) independent namely it does not depend on the scheme in which CFs $\Delta_{ab}$ and the structure functions $f_c$ are defined.
 The fact that $f_c$ is independent of $q^2$, the first derivative of $\sigma$ with respect to $q^2$ will not depend on $f_c$.
 Restricting ourselves to SV and NSV terms, we can define physical evolution kernel ${\cal K}^c$ by

 which is independent of any renormalisation scheme.
-The kernel ${\cal K}^c(a_s(\mu_R^2),N)$ can be computed order by order in perturbation theory using $\log \Delta_{c,N}$.
+The kernel ${\cal K}^c(a_s(\mu_R^2),N)$ can be computed order by order in perturbation theory using $\ln \Delta_{c,N}$.

-As in \cite{Moch:2009hr}, the leading $(1/N) \log^i(N)$ terms at every order defined by ${\cal K}^c$:
+As in \cite{Moch:2009hr}, the leading $(1/N) \ln^i(N)$ terms at every order defined by ${\cal K}^c$:

 can be obtained.
-Using Eq.(\ref{DeltaN}), we find that these terms can be obtained directly from $\Psi_{\rm{nsv},N}^c$ alone and are given by
+Using \eqref{DeltaN}, we find that these terms can be obtained directly from $\Psi_{\rm{nsv},N}^c$ alone and are given by